Alluxio/alluxio/docs/Thrift.md

 # Generate Java files from Thrift

-Tachyon defines a .thrift in:
+Tachyon defines a its RPC services using the thrift file located in in:

     ./common/src/thrift/tachyon.thrift

-And generates java files from it in:
+and generates Java files from it into:

     ./common/src/main/java/tachyon/thrift/

-To generate the java files on your own, type:
+To regenerate the java files if the thrift file is modified, you can run:

 ```bash
     $ ./bin/tachyon thriftGen